-The District is governed by a 5-member Board of Directors who are elected by the residents of the District to staggered four -year terms.
-A list of the District's Board of Directors is provided on page xi of this report.
+The District is governed by a 5-member Board of Directors who are elected by the residents of the District to staggered four-year terms.
+A list of the District's Board of Directors is provided on page xvi of this report.
+Elections were held in November 2017, elected officials were incumbent Herman Doornenbal, candidate Tom Orvis, and candidate Brad DeBoer.
 To facilitate matters, most business coming before the District's Board is first considered by one of its committees.
-Each committee then reports and/ or provides a recommendation to the full Board, which makes the final decision.
-There are seven standing committees that include Domestic Water, Finance, Personnel, Planning and Public Relations, San Joaquin Tributary Authorities, Tri-Dam Project, and Water/Engineering.
+Each committee then reports to the full Board, which makes the final decision.
+There are seven standing committees that include Domestic Water, Finance, Personnel, Planning and Public Relations, San Joaquin Tributaries Authority, Tri-Dam Project, and Water/Engineering.